Konnektid/konnektid-js-utils/README.md

 ### isEmail(value: String): Boolean
 Returns true if the value is valid email string.

+### isPhoneNumber(value: String): Boolean
+Returns true if the value is valid phone number.

 ### isBoolean(value: any): Boolean
 Returns true if the value is a boolean.